dylangaeta/JHU-thesis-LaTeX/README.md

 ## Overview

-This template provides a structured, modular approach to dissertation writing with compliance to JHU formatting standards, including PDF/A compliance via Overleaf.
+This template provides a structured, modular approach to dissertation writing with compliance to JHU formatting standards as of August 2025.

 ## Getting Started